qznc/d-money/README.md

 * efficient (faster than BigNum)
 * overflow checking for arithmetic

+Scope is smaller than JSR 354, for example, which also considers conversion and meta data.
+A conversion rate depends on target date and time, the currencies involved, the provider, the amount, and other factors.
+If you need meta data,
+then wrap `money` into your own data type.

 Internally, this uses a `long` data type.
 This limits the numbers depending on the number of decimals specified.
 A plain `money!"EUR"` type has a max of